17th Greater Poland Uhlan Regiment

 17th Greater Poland Uhlan Regiment of King Bolesław Chrobry (Polish: 17 Pułk Ułanów Wielkopolskich im.
 Króla Bolesława Chrobrego, 17 puł) was a cavalry unit of the Polish Army in the Second Polish Republic.
-Formed in 1919, it was garrisoned in Leszno.
+Formed in late 1918, it was garrisoned in Leszno.
 The regiment, whose patron was King Bolesław Chrobry (since May 6, 1939), fought in the Polish–Soviet War and the 1939 Invasion of Poland, as part of Wielkopolska Cavalry Brigade.

 Beginnings

 The 3rd Greater Poland Uhlan Regiment, as it was called at first, was formed in late 1918 in Gniezno (Gnesen), where local Poles, following the example set by Poznań, decided to take control of the town, and push out Prussian authorities.
 At that time Gniezno was a large garrison of the Imperial German Army, with 49th Infantry Regiment and 12th Dragoon Regiment stationed here.
 Following a quick action, the Poles captured the barracks, and disarmed the soldiers, who were then loaded on trains and headed back to their homes.

 In early January 1919, Colonel Kazimierz Grudzielski, local commandant of Polish forces, ordered Colonel Edward Grabski to form a cavalry unit.
 On January 6, first volunteers were accepted, and after four days, a cavalry squadron was created.
 The uhlans took part in the Greater Poland Uprising, fighting near Szubin and Żnin.
 On February 9 in Gniezno, oath of the new unit took place, with General Jozef Dowbor-Musnicki attending the ceremony.
 By early March, additional squadrons had been formed, and the regiment was completed by March 20, 1919.
 Most of officers had served either in the German Army, or Polish I Corps in Russia, while regular soldiers were local peasants and workers, equipped mostly with captured German weapons.

 By August 1919, the regiment had 22 officers and 789 soldiers, with almost 800 horses.
 In autumn 1919, the unit was sent to the newly created Polish Corridor, to return to Gniezno in early February 1920.